Bente-W/Portfolio-Computational-Musicology/README.md

 *Note.
 The top represents high danceability, the bottom low danceability.*

 There is only one song by Freddie Mercury with 3 beats per measure, the remaining songs are in 4/4.
 Queen has 20 songs that deviate from the mode.
 There does not seem to be a clear correlation between tempo and danceability.
 It might be interesting to include more rhythm aspects into this comparison, such as duration.
-Also, energy and instruentalness might influence the danceability.
+Also, energy and instrumentalness might influence the danceability.

 Besides danceability, I was also curious about the emotion every song portrays.
 Specially after Freddie Mercury's death, I could see songs portraying more of a sad emotion.
 Since emotion is very complex, I have desided to simplify this by plotting the valence (positive and negative) against the arousal (for which I have selected high and low energy).
 This way, the songs are plotted on the 2D valence-arousal model of Emotion in which each quadrant stands for a different type of basic emotion (angry, happy, sad, peacefull).